Email: firstname.lastname@example.org Phone: (314) 768-6803

 - $225,000 Premises Liability Settlement for Injury at Fast Food Establishment

 A 20 year old woman was in a Granite City, Illinois fast food restaurant, waiting for her food, when she went to fill her cup at the self-service soda station.
 While she was getting ice, vibrations from the machine shook loose a piece of plastic, just above the client’s head.
 The plastic piece struck her on the forehead, bending her head backwards, injuring her neck.
 A later MRI showed that the woman had suffered herniated disc in her neck.
 She was referred to a spine surgeon who performed surgery on her injured neck.
 Neither the fast food restaurant nor ice machine vendor would take responsibility for the accident.
-The woman turned to Christopher Geldmacher of Sauter Sullivan for help.
+The woman turned to Christopher Geldmacher of Sauter Sullivan for help with her premises liability claim.
 Mr. Geldmacher took her case and filed a lawsuit against both the restaurant and ice machine vendor.
 Sauter Sullivan’s investigation revealed that the piece of plastic that injured the client had fallen several times before, and the restaurant employees kept putting the piece of plastic back on the machine without securing it properly.
 Prior to trial, the case went to a mediation where Mr. Geldmacher obtained a settlement of $225,000 for his client.

 - $75,000 Jury Verdict for Express Scripts Employee Injured in Rear-End Collision

-A 43-year-old Express Scripts employee and father of four was injured in rear end collision heading westbound in backed up traffic on Interstate 70 just outside of downtown St. Louis.
+A 43-year-old Express Scripts employee and father of four was injured in a rear-end collision heading westbound in backed up traffic on Interstate 70 just outside of downtown St. Louis.
 The man went to the ER and followed up with a chiropractor for treatment of the injuries he sustained.
 Ten months after finishing treatment with the chiropractor, he was still suffering with neck and shoulder problems.
 He went back to the chiropractor for additional care.
 The chiropractor then referred him to an orthopedic surgeon for injections in his neck and left shoulder.
 The treatments left the man with medical bills totaling just over $31,000.00.

 The other driver’s insurance company refused to take responsibility for the client’s injuries arguing that since there was very little damage to either car involved in the collision, the man’s injuries could not be that serious.
 The gentleman hired Christopher Geldmacher of Sauter Sullivan to represent him with regard to his injuries and fight the insurance company.
 Initially, the insurance company was only offering just over $12,000.00…only enough to cover about a third of the victim’s medical bills due to the accident.